JeffCube99/GameDevelopmentWiki/docs/source/production_cycle/game_development_pipeline.rst

     recording statistics for key performance indicators.
 *   If you plan on releasing your game in a marketplace like the Apple app store, make sure to review the markeptlace's guidelines to make sure your game adheres to their requirements.
-These guidelines can include sections regarding saftey, game design, and performance.
+These guidelines can include sections regarding safety, game design, and performance.

 Unity Specific Goals
 ^^^^^^^^^^^^^^^^^^^^